dmcginley/django_shop_project/README.md

 ## Who is this website for

-People searching for books who like a hassle-free experience while shopping.
+The site is for people searching for books who like a hassle-free experience while shopping.
 People who would rely on searching books by title or author, not just by ISBN.

-- <mark>Present a clear rationale for the development of the project, addressing the user stories</mark>

 ## E-commerce

-<mark>The requirements for an e-commerce business model:
-The necessity for the inclusion of an e-commerce business model, highlighting the purpose of the application as either B2B or B2C focused, and detailing the core business intents and marketing strategies for the application.</mark>

-- <mark>document the business model underlying the site</mark>
+As an e-commerce bookstore this is a b2c focused platform.

+The website would relay on the sale of books primarily as shipping these products can be quite cheap.

+With the ability for customers to login and edit and view their profile, or their order history, allows for customers to return to the site.
+We also have a newsletter for people to sign up too.
+The newsletter section which is present on each page as a gentle reminder if they haven't signed up that they can do so at any time.
+The idea with the newsletter is that we would offer discounts, early access two new titles and other promotions.

 ## Wireframe